 This is something you can easily make at home.
 All you need is some uncooked bacon and a food processor.
 Any ol’ food processor will do.
 For this I don’t bother busting out our large fancy processor.
 Since I just need to pulse a couple pieces I use my old crunkety small processor.
 Works perfectly.

 How to Make Bacon Paste

-All you do is take a couple strips of bacon, cut it in quarters, put into a food processor, and pulse until it turns into a paste-like consistency, and then add it to your ground turkey.
+- Simply take a couple strips of uncooked bacon, cut it in quarters, put into a food processor, and pulse until it turns into a paste-like consistency, and then add it to your ground turkey.
 This also works well with beef burgers, pork/beef meatballs, but my favorite is to add it to poultry.
 It adds incredible flavor to ground turkey or chicken without adding much fat or excess calories.